Some simple practices for connecting on a deeper level

 Steps of the Exercise

-- Assign roles – one person as speaker, one as question-asker, one as witness.
+- Assign roles – one person as explorer, one as guide, one as witness.

-- The speaker chooses a concept from the list below that they would like to imagine
+- The explorer chooses a concept from the list below that they would like to open up

-- Remember that the speaker can’t get it wrong – they can share whatever is in their experience.
+- Remember that the explorer can’t get it wrong.
+The purpose is for them to share whatever is present in their experience.
 They can also go at whatever pace feels comfortable to them.

-- Thank each other and then swap roles and start the exercise again.
+- Swap roles and start the exercise again.

 List of Concepts

-The speaker chooses one concept that they would like to explore.
+The explorer chooses one concept that they would like to open up.
 They can come up with their own concept or pick one from this list:

 - Practice for the benefit of all beings